[For additional information on History at UC Merced, please visit the History Website.]

 Our faculty members work to prepare students for a holistic understanding of the knowledge and skills of the discipline.
 Upon completion of the degree, we expect students to demonstrate the ability to:

-- Critically read, analyze, and synthesize primary and secondary sources.
+- Develop bibliographies of primary and secondary sources.

 Refer to the Curriculum Map to see the coherency between the Program Learning Outcomes and our course offerings.

 Student graduates from the History program are currently engaging in graduate studies and careers.
 A few of these after-college endeavors are listed below.

 Student graduates from History are studying at California State University, Northridge; University of California, Los Angeles, and the University of Southern California.